 Why the SFMTA Doesn’t Install Short-Term Residential Bike Parking

-A bicycle rack stencil marks the spot of a future bike rack.
+A bicycle rack stencil would be a welcome sight in front of residential buildings.
 Photo: Bryan Goebel

 Earlier this year, I hired one of my favorite bike courier companies to deliver an urgent parcel.
 When the messenger arrived at my door to pick it up (I work from home), he complained about the lack of bike parking in the neighborhood.
 He knew who I was and asked, bluntly: “Why doesn’t Streetsblog have bike parking?”